agentVargas2012R/aws-nestjs-rest-api-demo/README.md

 * AWS Cognito
 * AWS SES

-###A high-level walk through of each element listed here is as follows...
+### A high-level walk through of each element listed here is as follows...

+### TypeScript

+This implementation uses TypeScript.
+TypeScript proves to be an amazing language that gives us some control over what can be some wild javascript unpredictability with variables.
+For small systems, it may not be that big of a deal.

+However, the focus is to know what we are dealing with when looking at a thousand lines of code.
+We want to know that if we declare duck, it is really a duck and nothing something else that overwrote it only to find out that it's a giraffe.

 ### NestJS